Teppanyaki is a style of Japanese cuisine that uses an iron griddle to cook food.

 The grill’s burner system is securely enclosed; thus, strong winds cannot interrupt its functionality.
-On the other hand, indoor models are powered by electricity, which is more convenient to maneuver.
+On the other hand, indoor models are powered by electricity, which is more convenient to use and set up.

 Making Teppanyaki at home

 You are probably wondering when you get to throw knives and do all the cool stuff.
-To this, I would say if you are not an expert- do not even think of doing such things as serious injuries might take place.
+To this I would say, that if you are not an expert don’t even think of doing crazy things like that as you might seriously injure yourself.

-Now although making teppanyaki at home itself is easy but making it at restaurant level requires extensive practice.
-Teppanyaki is such a culinary form that requires a greater portion of practice than skills.
+Now although making teppanyaki at home in itself is easy, making it at restaurant level requires extensive practice.

 Many Japanese restaurants feature many other forms of teppanyaki dishes like Kobe beef, Japanese noodles with sliced cabbage et cetera, but these are harder than the ones mentioned earlier.
 So, if you are a rookie, I’ll advise that you start with either regular beef or chicken.
 For the side dishes- it is totally up to you to make the call and one of the fun things of Teppanyaki is creating all of these little dishes and serving them.
 That makes Teppanyaki so great at parties.
 You can cook together at the table and eat lots of small dishes and flavor combinations.
 Choosing a side dish largely depends on the main course you’re preparing and also personal preference of course – but if you are unsure what to serve then a mix of different vegetables is always a safe option.

 Other than that, the equipment you require for teppanyaki is the regular set of knives you have at home.
 At the heart of this process is the iron girdle.
 So make sure you buy a good one.

-The list of recipes of teppanyaki is huge– but they all share some basic steps.
+The list of recipes for teppanyaki is huge – but they all share some basic steps.
 You can also try this Japanese teppanyaki recipe.
-The first step involves skillfully slicing your main ingredient i.e. beef, chicken etc. in to small portions.
+The first step involves skillfully slicing your main ingredients i.e. beef, chicken etc. into small portions.